Benefits of Folate

 It's called methionine.

-Choline food sources along with folate, is an important subject for any woman who could unexpectedly fall pregnant.
-The average Western plate of food has only 50 percent of the recommended daily amount.
+Choline food sources along with folate are important for any woman who could unexpectedly fall pregnant.
+The average grocery store plate of food has only 50 percent of the recommended daily amount.

 Homocysteine is a toxic breakdown product of protein metabolism.
 In the presence of the vitamins folate, choline and B12 it is immediately converted to another substance that is beneficial to the body.
 The minerals zinc and magnesium are required too.

-That is just another of the many benefits of both folate and choline.
+That is just another of the many benefits of meals rich in both folate and choline.

 Read more about this process and its importance in many serious diseases at our homocysteine cardiovascular page.